Raid Boss Overview – Tapu Bulu

 - Dark

-- Safe switch in neutral matchups
+- Works as a safe switch in neutral matchups

 Tapu Bulu FAQ